 Private transfers are also a great option for visitors travelling with a large amount of luggage.

-One of the benefits of joining a Zurich – Interlaken tour is that everything is pre-arranged for you.
-All you have to do is hop on board the bus or minivan at the required time and your driver and tour guide will take you to Interlaken and show you the sights included with the tour.
+One of the benefits of joining a Zurich to Interlaken day tour is that everything is pre-arranged for you.
+All you have to do is hop on board the bus or minivan at the required time and your driver and tour guide will take you to Interlaken and show you the sights.

 Tour durations vary but are generally full day trips of around 8 to 10 hours.